-Discover ways to bond with your new flatmates on campus or out and about.
+Discover ways to bond with your new flatmates in your home or out and about.

 Join a Facebook group

 You can join a Facebook page for your halls of residence, both on-campus and elsewhere.

 You will be able to use the page once we have confirmed you are a Sussex student.
 This is easier if you use your real name on Facebook.
 You will get sent a link to the Facebook page for your residence by email, which you can request to join.

 Get to know your flatmates and your Residential Life Connector at a kitchen meeting.
 Residential Life Connectors are full-time second, third or postgraduate students, with a wealth of knowledge about Sussex.